wp-plugins/multi-column-tag-map/readme.txt

 * exclude: A coma seperated, case sensitive list of the tags you do not wish to appear in the lists.
 * descriptions: If set to yes, the plugin will create a span and populate it with the tags description.
 By default the text is set to 90% italics.
 * width: The default width (190px) can be set in the shortcode without any need to alter the CSS.
+* equal: What this does is makes the horizontal sections equal height based on the tallest in the row.
+This is only recommended if you are using the "hide" option.
+Look at the first image in the screenshots page for a better example.

 = Note =
 You must be using jQuery in order to use the show/hide feature.

+= Additional Options =
+In the past, when a new update was released, it would overwrite any changes manually made to the the files for the plugin.
+Now you can make a folder named "multi-column-tag-map" in your theme's directory.
+Move a copy of the plugin's "mctagmap.css" into that folder.
+There you can make style changes that will not be overwritten when you update the mctagmap plugin.

 == Frequently Asked Questions ==